 The data do confirm what we had concluded from previous work, i.e. that not all good things always go together.
-Given that human development is made up of many types of freedom, capability or choice, some aspects may be promoted in some conditions and others at other times.
-In our classification, only eight out of 130 countries with data for all four categories were consistently categorized in the same way across categories: two as consistently high, five as consistently medium, and one as consistently low.
-About half the entire sample of countries showed deficiency or superiority in one category.
-However, the consistently weak performance of countries suffering violent conflict indicates that high priority has to be given to policies that help avoid it.
+Given that HD is made up of many types of freedom, capability or choice, some aspects may be promoted in some conditions and others at other times.
+In our classification, only seven out of 130 countries with data for all four categories were consistently categorized in the same way across categories, two as consistently high, five as consistently medium, and one as consistently low.
+About half the entire sample of countries showed particular deficiencies or superiority in one category.
+However, the consistently weak performance of countries suffering violent conflict indicates that a major priority has to be on policies that help avoid it.

-At the outset we hypothesized that alternative patterns of behavior might be dictated by political choices, by constraints, or by culture and history.
+At the outset we hypothesized that alternative patterns of behavior might be dictated by political choices, by constraints or by culture and history.
 Can we say more about this in light of the evidence?
 Our findings suggest that many poor countries are doing badly on economics and on basic HD.
 Despite this, a number do better on political and social aspects.
 Is this a matter of choice?
-There are three possibilities: (1) they choose to promote the social and political dimension at the expense of economic and basic HD; (2) they choose to promote the social and political despite weak economics and poor basic HD; or (3) all these developments just happened under the pressure of various external and internal forces.
+There are three possibilities: (a) they chose to promote social and political at the expense of economic and basic HD; (b) they chose to promote social and political despite weak economics and basic HD; or (c) all these developments just happened under the force of various external and internal forces.

-It seems to us that (1) is unlikely, given the expressed desire to promote economic growth and basic HD (e.g. meet the Millennium Development Goals) and the fact that there is no obvious major resource cost in improving performance on social and political aspects.
-It seems more likely that weak performance on economic aspects and basic HD is a consequence of deep constraints-including weak government capacity, heavy indebtedness, and frequent violent conflicts-and not, at least with the worst performers, a matter of choice.
-But, given the low resource costs of the social and political aspects, some of these can be chosen even in the context of low-income economies.
-One needs to unravel the two categories of the social and the political to consider which aspects can be chosen and which occur exogenously.
+It seems to us that (a) is unlikely given the expressed desire to promote economic growth and basic HD (e.g. meet the millennium development goals); and the fact that there is no obvious major resource cost in improving performance on social and political aspects.
+It seems more likely that weak performance on economic and basic HD is a consequence of deep constraints - including weak government capacity, heavy indebtedness, and frequent violent conflicts - and not, at least at the very low level, a matter of choice.
+But, given the low resource costs of social and political aspects, aspects of these can be chosen even in the context of low income economies.
+One needs to unravel the two categories, social and political, to consider which can be chosen and which occur exogenously.

-The social dimension, as interpreted and measured here, is partly a matter of income distribution, and partly a matter of having close social and family relations and tolerant neighbors.
-We use the male suicide rate as an indicator to reflect how stressful life is.
-The income distribution variable can be influenced by the government (if with difficulty).
-The other variables probably could be influenced too-for example, if physical security is very low because of poor policing, social relations may be worse; and policies towards education, the media and discrimination may contribute to improving aspects of social relations.
-But to a considerable extent these variables are the outcome of social and economic forces, not government policy.
-It seems likely that these variables (particularly the ones involving relationships) depend in part on the size of communities (being stronger in rural than in urban communities), and on the spare time people have available (being stronger when people are less busy).
+Social, as interpreted and measured here, is partly a matter of income distribution, and partly of having close social and family relations and tolerant neighbors.
+The male suicide rate is used as an indicator here to reflect how stressful life is.
+The income distribution variable can be influenced (if with difficulty) by the government.
+The other variables probably could be influenced too - for example, if physical security is very low because of poor policing, social relations may be worse, and policies towards education, the media and discrimination may contribute to improving aspects of social relations.
+But to a considerable extent these variables are the outcome of social and economic forces, not governmental policy.
+It seems likely that they (particularly the ones involving relationships) depend in part on the size of places people live in (being stronger in rural than in urban communities), and on the time people have (being stronger when people are less busy).

-Our results suggest that poor countries which are socially superior are so mainly because of their superior income distribution (with data largely missing for the other indicators in the social category); for countries that are socially deficient, in contrast, the judgement is made on the basis of a wider range of social indicators.
+Our results suggest that poor countries that are socially superior are in this category, mainly because of their superior income distribution (with data largely missing for the other indicators in the social category); countries that are socially deficient, in contrast, typically have good data across the social indicators.